Cover photo San Diego Tribune/YouTube screenshot. 4 minute read.

 Needless to say, the prospect of sex with robots is unquestionably something that has been influenced by the normalization of pornography in our society and represents new ways to justify the exploitation of human beings, if not in person, certainly in theory.
 And what a dangerous idea it is—normalizing the idea of having sex with something with no thoughts or feelings, that can’t voice unique desires.

 Some think that the ethics of watching virtual reality porn—simulating sex acts with a fake, 3D person—are no different than the ethics of having sex with a robot.
 After all, people are constantly looking for new ways to “spice up” their sex lives.
-This is proven by the $15 billion dollar and growing sex toy industry, and now, it’s proven by growing interest in lifelike sex dolls that will eventually be able to talk and respond to verbal commands.
+This is proven by the $15 billion dollar and growing sex toy industry, and now, it’s proven by a growing interest in lifelike sex dolls that will eventually be able to talk and respond to verbal commands.

 Spain’s first sex doll brothel is just the first public example of the fast-growing trend of sex without intimacy with another person.
 Now, manufacturers around the world are working to create uncannily realistic sex robots programmed to fulfill the fantasies of people who want to get with a lifeless machine.